 The Sport Industry Breakfast Club is the industry’s number one networking event series with four content-led networking breakfasts over the course of the year.
 Each event welcomes up to 200 guests from across the industry for an interview with a panel of leading figures from the world of sport and business.
 The Sport Industry Breakfast Club takes place at The BT Centre, St Paul's, London.

-THE SPORT INDUSTRY BREAKFAST CLUB WILL RETURN IN MAY
+THE SPORT INDUSTRY BREAKFAST CLUB WILL RETURN ON 19TH MAY

 Memberships for all three remaining events in 2017 are now available for £450 + VAT.
 Find out more HERE.